shirshov/laconic/README.md

-- **Declarative**: Your code simply declares how the app views should look, given the current state of the app, and Laconic figures the most efficient way of updating the actual views.
+- **Declarative**: Your code simply declares how the app views should look, given the current state of the app, and Laconic figures out the most efficient way of updating the actual views.

 - **Functional**: Laconic gently pushes you towards functional programming, with a strong emphasis on immutable state and pure functions.
-This code is easier to test, debug, and understand.
+Code that is written in this style is easier to test, debug, and understand.

-- **Familiar**: Code that uses Laconic consists mostly of collection and property initializers, LINQ and tertiary expressions.
+- **Familiar**: Code that uses Laconic consists mostly of collection and property initializers, LINQ and switch expressions.
 No DSL, no new semantics.
-The API for creating blueprints is practically identical to that of creating actual Xamarin.Forms views.
+The API is very similar to the API of Xamarin.Forms.

 ## Key Concepts